mr-guard/dayz-server-manager/README.md

 * Optionally you can add it as Windows Service instead of launching it manually
 * Make sure the "Execution Location" is the folder, where the config is located (this is not necessarily the folder where the manager executable is located)

+## Updating
+This app was written with backwards compatibility in mind.
+Sometimes, however, some bracking changes to the server manager config will occur.
+The best strategy to update is to take the config template of the new version and and modify it to match your old version.
+This way you can not miss out on new properties which might be required.

 ## Features
 * Automatically downloads and installs SteamCMD